Adèle Milloz

 Adèle Milloz (5 May 1996 – 12 August 2022) was a French ski mountaineer.
 She competed at the 2017 Winter Military World Games, winning a gold medal.

+Life

 She was born in Bourg-Saint-Maurice, Savoie, France on 5 May 1996.

 At the 2018 European Championships in Nicolosi, she won a gold medal in the sprint discipline.

 She retired from the sport in 2019, and began her studies to become a mountain guide.

 Death

 Milloz died on 12 August 2022, at the age of 26, together with another mountaineer, in an accident on Mont Blanc, along the normal route on the Aiguille du Peigne side.

 Other people have died on the same slope previously.